Maelvis/Maelvis/README.md

 ### Hi there 👋

-My name is Maria, I am a legal professional taking my first (big) steps into the world of programming, and looking to change my career into tech.
+My name is Maria, I am a legal professional taking my first (big) steps into the world of programming, and currently making a career change into tech.

 😄 Pronouns: